Certificate Monitor

 - Tile size

-- Choose between small, medium and large tiles for the tile view.
+- Choose small, medium or large tiles for the tile view.

 - Theme

-- Select Light, Dark or System to match your operating system’s theme.
+- Select Light, Dark or System to follow your operating system’s theme.

 - Colour scheme

 - Pick a colour palette for the tile view.
-A preview tile is shown below the drop-down so you can see how it looks.
+A preview tile below the drop-down shows how it looks.